 - The discovery of the Philadelphia chromosome, which revolutionized cancer research by making the connection between genetic abnormalities and cancer.

-Penn Medicine is part of the American Association of Medical Colleges (AAMC), which represents 145 accredited US medical schools, approximately 400 major teaching hospitals and health systems, including 51 Department of Veterans Affairs medical centers; and 93 academic and scientific societies.
+Penn Medicine is part of the Association of American Medical Colleges (AAMC), which represents 145 accredited US medical schools, approximately 400 major teaching hospitals and health systems, including 51 Department of Veterans Affairs medical centers; and 93 academic and scientific societies.

 What are the benefits of going to an academic medical center?